starvagrant/toh/toh.markdown/a_night_with_electra.md

 "Something wrong?"
 He asked.

-"Oh... your circumsized!" she giggled.
+"Oh... you're circumsized!" she giggled.

 He grabbed her by the hair.
 "That a problem?"

 "Should make things interesting." she replied, touching the tip of it with her tongue.
 She was soft, but Creed had a stunning realization of how sensitive the area was.
 She didn't put it in her mouth, but spread it with her saliva and stroked it while she slid out of her pants.
 There was only one article of clothing left.
 Creed looked it her as if inquiring if she was losing her nerve.
 This look was rewarded by her throwing her panties in his face.
 The aroma bombarded him and he felt a little trickle come out from his member.

-"What that a...?" apparently a preejaculation was something that she'd read about but never seen before.
+"Was that a...?" apparently a preejaculation was something that she'd read about but never seen before.

 "It's a sign you're taking too long.
-Her threw her panties back her, but missed and they flew across the room.
+He threw her panties back at her, but missed and they flew across the room.

 She straddled up to him and replied, "You worry about your own pacing," and then slid down on him.
 For a moment his consciousness made him feel like he'd been hit by a brick.
 Then she began to slide, and instinct took over.
 If before there had been a struggle, it had only been a prelude to this.
 The full weight of his hips tried to buck her off while he grabbed her by the waist to keep her steady.
 She grabbed Creed's hands to steady herself, but as this dance proceeded she found she didn't need to.
 She let go and felt an electricifying rhythmic weightlessness.

-The was a time when she would have been tempted to wake the neighbors.
+This was a time when she was tempted to wake the neighbors.
 She contented herself to let out muffled screams into her left hand whilst pleasuring her clit with her right.
 She felt like some hideous monster was trying to overwhelm her, and all she wanted to do was let go.
 She felt a frenzied combination of thrusting, spasming, thrusting, some wet streams, a grunt from Creed, and her heart beating so fast she was certain she'd pass out.
 But Creed stopped thrusting.
 He was rescinding.
 Electra let him pull out and then continued straddled his stomach, and rubbing her clit until her own climax a minute later.

 "Wow," Creed said.
 "I've never felt so obliterated."